 – Add grab bars near the toilet and in the bath and shower area to steady yourself.

-- Want to make bathing and showering easier?
-You can add roll in shower with a shower seat, movable showerheads, and a hand held sprayer.
+– Want to make bathing and showering easier?
+You can add a roll-in shower with a shower seat, movable showerheads, and a handheld sprayer.

 – Replace wall switches with rocker panel switches, make sure they are no more than 36 inches to 40 inches above the floor.